 Collective bargaining and other labor-management partnerships enable businesses of all sizes to work with their employees’ unions to address job training, safety and health, technology and other key issues.
 Learn more about the benefits of labor-management collaboration, and how successful labor-management partnerships help workers and employers.

-In this photo, Secretary Walsh and Deputy Secretary Su met with truckers, the Teamsters union, trucking companies and port officials at the Port of Los Angeles about the benefits of having a collective bargaining relationship between truck drivers and employers at the port.
+In this photo, former Secretary Walsh and Acting Secretary Su met with truckers, the Teamsters union, trucking companies and port officials at the Port of Los Angeles about the benefits of having a collective bargaining relationship between truck drivers and employers at the port.

 A Labor-Management Partnership allows both parties to strategically work together to improve their workplace.
 With an ongoing mutual commitment, a LMP collaboratively improves the labor-management relationship and can benefit the employer and their product or services while employees’ workplace experience is enhanced.

-Apprenticeships and other joint labor-management programs can help improve collaboration between both parties, enhance production and positively affect the workplace.
+Apprenticeships and other joint labor-management programs can help improve collaboration between employers and unions, enhance production and positively affect the workplace.
 Consider the following examples:

 - Kaiser Permanente Labor Management Partnership Agreement: Established in 1997, Kaiser Permanente and the Coalition of Kaiser Permanente Unions and the Alliance of Healthcare Unions have maintained a Labor Management Partnership.
 Their LMP is guided by a Founding Agreement that lays out core principles, structures and commitments.
 A 2021 Alliance National Agreement renewed both parties' commitment to working in partnership.
 The Kaiser Labor Management Partnership is regarded as a national model for businesses and unions interested in establishing their own cooperative partnerships.
 A case study of the partnership's early years offers useful insights for business and labor alike.